-Sales territories are often defined by geographic location, sales history, competitive activities, customer names, sales potential and/or other metrics.
-As a sales manager, when creating territories for your sales reps, you need to determine how to weigh these metrics appropriately to drive potential earnings.
-The distribution of workload and opportunities you determine across the sales team will impact your reps’ ability to meet their quotas.
+Sales territories are often defined by geographic location, sales history, competitive activities, customer names, and sales potential.
+When creating territories for your sales reps, it is the sale’s manager’s responsibility to determine the appropriate metrics to drive earnings.
+The metrics for each sales territory will directly impact the number of potential leads generated, and the ability for sales reps to meet their monthly quotas.

-According to the researchers Andris A. Zoltners et al., sales can be increased by 2 – 7% through sales territory optimization – without using additional resources or changing the current sales strategy.
-Thus, every sales manager should rethink present territories to ensure achieving an even allocation of work and reaching the full sales potential of the team.
+According to the researchers Andris A. Zoltners et al., sales can be increased by 2 - 7% through sales territory optimization – without using any other additional resources, or changing the current sales strategy of a business.
+Therefore, every sales manager should reanalyze their present sales territories to ensure that work is equally allocated to each sales rep, which as a result, maximizes the sale’s potential of the parent company.

 Every interaction with a customer impacts their experience with the product or service your company is offering and directly correlates with customer satisfaction.